kanidm/kanidm/book/src/frequently_asked_questions.md

 You may have noticed that Kanidm requires you to configure TLS in your container or server install.

-We are a secure-by-design rather than secure-by-configuration system, so TLS for all connections is considered mandatory and a default rather than an optional feature you add later.
+One of the fundamental goals of the project is a secure-by-design rather than secure-by-configuration system, so TLS for all connections is mandatory.
+It is not an optional feature you add later.

+> [!NOTE]
+>
+> Please respect our decision.
+We've had this discussion.
+A lot.
+>
+> You're at the FAQ because you have questions, and this is the final answer on the matter.
+>
+> If this means you won't use Kanidm, thank you for your consideration.

+### Why not allow HTTP (without TLS) between my load balancer and Kanidm?

+Because Kanidm is one of the keys to a secure network, and insecure connections to them are not best practice.
+This can allow account hijacking, privilege escalation, credential disclosures, personal information leaks and more.

+We believe that the entire path between a client and the server must be protected at all times.

-### Can Kanidm work without TLS?
+### Can Kanidm authentication work without TLS?

 No, it can not.
-TLS is required due to our use of `secure-cookies`. `secure-cookies` is a flag set in cookies that asks a client to transmit them back to the origin site if and only if the client sees HTTPS is present in the URL.
+TLS is required due to our use of the `Secure` flag our cookies, which requires a client to transmit them back to the origin site
+[if and only if the client
+sees HTTPS as the protocol in the URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#security).

 Kanidm's authentication system is a stepped challenge response design, where you initially request an "intent" to authenticate.
 Once you establish this intent, the server sets up a session-id into a